Affiliate links on Android Authority may earn us a commission. Learn more.

 It wouldn’t be surprising if every smartphone brand that’s started since 2014 has brought up the OnePlus One at meetings as an example of what they want to do.
 You couldn’t ask for a more successful launching pad for a brand.
 Simply put, all future OnePlus phones will be forever compared to this one.

 All in all, the One wasn’t too different from other Android phones of its time.
-However, it had a few things going for it that set it apart.
-The first is the software, which was, at launch, the Android-based Cyanogen OS, which forked off from the popular custom ROM known as CyanogenMod.
+However, it had a few things that set it apart.
+The first is the software, which was, at launch, the Android-based Cyanogen OS, which forked off from the popular custom ROM known as CyanogenMod (now known as Lineage OS).
 Cyanogen OS was lean and developer-friendly, making it appealing to both Android tinkerers as well as general users who appreciate a bloat-free experience.

 Another unique aspect of the One was the price.
 The phone started at just $299, which was incredibly cheap when you factor in that it came with the latest Snapdragon 800 processor.
-When you combined that with the stunning design of the device (that Sandstone back!) you had a 2014 Android enthusiast’s dream machine.
+When you combined that with the stunning design of the device (that Sandstone back!), you had a 2014 Android enthusiast’s dream machine.

 Although exact sales numbers for the OnePlus One are hard to come by, the company did divulge that it had sold over a million OnePlus phones by the end of 2014.
 This is pretty remarkable when you learn that OnePlus only anticipated selling 50,000 units of the One.